Do you love to travel? Do you want to travel more? Are you traveling with a chronic illness?

 (even with a chronic illness)

-I didn’t let Lupus dictate wether or not I’d get to scuba dive.
+I didn’t let Lupus dictate whether or not I’d get to scuba dive.
 You can get your scuba certification too!

 Fast Forward 10+ Years Later